Civil Marriage in Singapore: How to Register and Solemnise

 The ROM will advise you on when these documents are ready for collection.

-But regardless of whether you have collected your documents from them, you must contact your solemniser at least 3 working days prior to the solemnisation to re-confirm his appointment.
-Otherwise, the appointment may be deemed cancelled.
+But regardless of whether you have collected your documents from ROM, you should contact your solemniser to re-confirm the solemnisation appointment.
+For video link solemnisation, your solemniser will also send you the video link for the solemnisation.